uhub/awesome-coffeescript/README.md

 * [derekchiang/LitToCoffee](https://github.com/derekchiang/LitToCoffee) - A source-to-source compiler from Literate CoffeeScript to CoffeeScript
 * [demarque/coffee-cup](https://github.com/demarque/coffee-cup) - Coffee Cup set the foundations of a Rails like structure for your all your CoffeeScript code.
 * [deepfriedmind/Google-Spreadsheet-Image-Gallery](https://github.com/deepfriedmind/Google-Spreadsheet-Image-Gallery) - Experiment with an image gallery populated by a Google Spreadsheet.
 Using Middleman with Haml, Sass/Compass and CoffeeScript.
+* [dbenson24/config-import-export](https://github.com/dbenson24/config-import-export) - Small Atom Package written in Coffeescript that allows you to export or import your configuration settings
 * [davidguttman/twitter_chimes](https://github.com/davidguttman/twitter_chimes) - Windchimes, but with Twitter and CoffeeScript
+* [CRogers/coml](https://github.com/CRogers/coml) - COffescript Markup Language.
+Like haml but written entirely in valid coffeescript.
 * [cpsubrian/node-mvc-coffee](https://github.com/cpsubrian/node-mvc-coffee) - A boilterplate for a node.js app with MVC principles, mocha tests, and written in coffeescript
 * [couchand/isomorphic-react-example](https://github.com/couchand/isomorphic-react-example) - an example isomorphic application written in CoffeeScript built with React
+* [Cotidia/jest-react-coffeescript](https://github.com/Cotidia/jest-react-coffeescript) - A Jest unit test boilterplate for React & CoffeeScript
 * [cmoncrief/coffeebar](https://github.com/cmoncrief/coffeebar) - Simplified CoffeeScript build tool
 * [chapati23/spin.coffee](https://github.com/chapati23/spin.coffee) - spin.js goes CoffeeScript
+* [CaryLandholt/atom-ng-classify-preview](https://github.com/CaryLandholt/atom-ng-classify-preview) - Snippets for Converting CoffeeScript classes to AngularJS modules with ng-classify
 * [cag/coffeegame](https://github.com/cag/coffeegame) - A game engine for CoffeeScript and HTML5.
+* [bwiklund/kdtree.js](https://github.com/bwiklund/kdtree.js) - a kdtree written in coffeescript / javascript
 * [burakcan/storaj](https://github.com/burakcan/storaj) - A simple localstorage helper that written in Coffeescript
 * [beyama/summer](https://github.com/beyama/summer) - Summer is a very simple straightforward IOC/DI container written in CoffeeScript.
 * [audreyt/pegex-coffee](https://github.com/audreyt/pegex-coffee) - Pegex.pm port to CoffeeScript
-* [anfelor/TodoMVC-CoffeeScript-and-Vue.js](https://github.com/anfelor/TodoMVC-CoffeeScript-and-Vue.js) - A TodoMVC implementation based on the official example by Evan You
+* [ArnaudRinquin/Chrono.js](https://github.com/ArnaudRinquin/Chrono.js) - High accuracy Javascript timer and chronometer library written in CoffeeScript
+* [Apoxx/nw-coffee](https://github.com/Apoxx/nw-coffee) - A module that let you use coffeescript easily with node-webkit.
 * [andrew8088/nothing-coffee](https://github.com/andrew8088/nothing-coffee) - An implementation of Tom Stuart's "nothing," in CoffeeScript.
+* [algesten/tagg](https://github.com/algesten/tagg) - markup as coffeescript (again)
+* [AlexMost/fresh-monads](https://github.com/AlexMost/fresh-monads) - Implementation of monads in coffeescript (inspired by haskell)
 * [alexgorbatchev/generator-coffee-generator](https://github.com/alexgorbatchev/generator-coffee-generator) - Yeoman generator that scaffolds out a new basic Yeoman generator with some sensible defaults written in CoffeeScript.
 * [airosa/sdmxfeeder](https://github.com/airosa/sdmxfeeder) - a sdmx converter written in coffeescript
-* [ZombieHippie/diamond](https://github.com/ZombieHippie/diamond) - CoffeeScript filesystem explorer influenced by silverwind/droppy
-* [Soares/inject.coffee](https://github.com/Soares/inject.coffee) - Coffeescript class injector to modify the prototype chain
-* [SimonGilquin/CoffeeGaming](https://github.com/SimonGilquin/CoffeeGaming) - In-browser gaming framework written in CoffeeScript
-* [SE7ENSKY/UndoRedoer](https://github.com/SE7ENSKY/UndoRedoer) - Simple and robust CoffeeScript/JavaScript library for undo/redo features on plain state object.
-Full test coverage and it is using on production as well.
-* [Respondly/meteor-react-compiler](https://github.com/Respondly/meteor-react-compiler) - A JSX compiler for Javascript and CoffeeScript.
-* [Raynes/coffeefilter](https://github.com/Raynes/coffeefilter) - Quick coffeescript to javascript compilation in Atom
-* [PeterCxy/telegram-bot-coffee](https://github.com/PeterCxy/telegram-bot-coffee) - A modular, extendable Telegram Bot written in CoffeeScript, using Telegram Bot API
-* [PeterCxy/PeterBot](https://github.com/PeterCxy/PeterBot) - Peter's Telegram bot written in CoffeeScript
-* [MichaelJosephKramer/CoffeeScript](https://github.com/MichaelJosephKramer/CoffeeScript) - CoffeeScript examples from the CoffeeScript book
-* [Leonidas-from-XIV/floatinghands](https://github.com/Leonidas-from-XIV/floatinghands) - A watch, as a CoffeeScript jQuery plugin.
-Or somethin'
-* [Industrial/CMS](https://github.com/Industrial/CMS) - A CMS for NodeJS in CoffeeScript
-* [GulinSS/brunch-bower-site](https://github.com/GulinSS/brunch-bower-site) - Brunch-Bower site template without any libraries, but with LESS+CoffeeScript+Jade
-* [Cotidia/jest-react-coffeescript](https://github.com/Cotidia/jest-react-coffeescript) - A Jest unit test boilterplate for React & CoffeeScript
-* [CaryLandholt/atom-ng-classify-preview](https://github.com/CaryLandholt/atom-ng-classify-preview) - Snippets for Converting CoffeeScript classes to AngularJS modules with ng-classify
-* [CRogers/coml](https://github.com/CRogers/coml) - COffescript Markup Language.
-Like haml but written entirely in valid coffeescript.
-* [ArnaudRinquin/Chrono.js](https://github.com/ArnaudRinquin/Chrono.js) - High accuracy Javascript timer and chronometer library written in CoffeeScript
-* [Apoxx/nw-coffee](https://github.com/Apoxx/nw-coffee) - A module that let you use coffeescript easily with node-webkit.
-* [AlexMost/fresh-monads](https://github.com/AlexMost/fresh-monads) - Implementation of monads in coffeescript (inspired by haskell)
 * [zsombor/pousse](https://github.com/zsombor/pousse) - Artificial intelligence playing a French board game.
 Basically it does a lot of number crunching and alpha-beta based lookups to provide a strong game play.
 It also makes some nasty errors by keeping the stackframe around for an extended period thus preventing the handling of other events.
 The excuse is that this runs in a terminal window,  where there are no other events (as opposed to browser or node.js process serving HTTP).
 This was a project to learn CoffeeScript, nothing more.
-* [za-creature/coffeescope](https://github.com/za-creature/coffeescope) - Scope linter for coffeescript
+* [Zaggen/coffee-DragSlider](https://github.com/Zaggen/coffee-DragSlider) - A nice coffeeScript slider, that enables dragging and nesting sliders inside each other.
 * [younglaker/Escort-form-validation](https://github.com/younglaker/Escort-form-validation) - A JavaScript、CoffeeScript form validation plugin for Bootstrap2/3
 * [xh3b4sd/clustr-node](https://github.com/xh3b4sd/clustr-node) - CoffeeScript cluster module to manage multi process cluster in NodeJs.
 Clustr is responseable for worker spawning and messaging between all processes.
 Clustr is designed for https://chatstorm.de.
 * [workmad3/pickles](https://github.com/workmad3/pickles) - Friendly IRC bot written in CoffeeScript for Node.js